pxvn/Weather-Station/README.md

    cd ESP32-DHT-OLED-Arduino-Cloud-Monitoring

-Open the project in Arduino Cloud Editor.
+2.Open the project in Arduino Cloud Editor.

-Connect the ESP32 to your computer via USB.
+3.Connect the ESP32 to your computer via USB.

-Configure the code in Arduino Cloud Editor.
+4.Configure the code in Arduino Cloud Editor.

-Upload the code to the ESP32 using Arduino Cloud.
+5.Upload the code to the ESP32 using Arduino Cloud.

 # Usage

 Power on the ESP32.

 The OLED display will show the current temperature and humidity.

 Monitor the data remotely via the Arduino IoT Cloud dashboard.